Tanuj253/student2.0/_posts/2023-11-17-Digital-Divide_IPYNB_2_.md

 Imagine you are an exchange student from another country visiting our community, you have grown up without using the internet and now you go to Del Norte.
 State 2-3 reasons you might be at a disadvantage to other students your age.

+Answer:The person would be at a disadvantage as they are not used to some of the resources provided.
+Some examples are typing skills, ability to use a website like PLTW, or even familiarity to the campus and its schedule.

 ### The digital divide can be positively and negatively influnced by both individuals and groups.
 (IOC-1.C.3 + IOC-1.C.5)